error404notfound/CRAFFFT_EDU_interactive_portal_elements/README.md

-# CRAFFFT_EDU_interactive_portal_elements
+# Project Title

-a repo of the different interactive elements for the student portal
+A brief description of what this project does and who it's for.

+## Installation

+Instructions for how to install and run the project.

+## Usage

+Examples of how to use the project.

+## Contributing

+Guidelines for contributing to the project.

+## License

+Information about the project's license.